inno-se/the-guide/README.md

 ### Tuckman model

-The Tuckman model describes the phases that groups of individuals go through when they first begin working together as a team [^TuckmanModelForAgileTeams] [[^Sbok], Sec.
+The Tuckman model describes phases that groups of individuals go through when they first begin working together as a team [^TuckmanModelForAgileTeams] [[^SbokGuide], Sec.
 3.9.1, p.
 73]:

 1. *Forming* - teams are uncertain about the team goals and how to work together.
 1. *Storming* - teams challenge boundaries and get to know each other and how to work together.